Stock events for Enterprise Products Partners LP (EPD)

 Ownership

-Enterprise Products Partners' ownership includes institutional, retail, and individual investors.
-The Duncan family holds a significant stake, with Randa Duncan Williams being the largest individual shareholder.
-Major institutional owners include Alps Advisors Inc, AMLP - ALERIAN MLP ETF, Invesco Ltd., Blackstone Group Inc, Morgan Stanley, Fayez Sarofim & Co, American Century Companies Inc, Goldman Sachs Group Inc, and Neuberger Berman Group LLC.
+Enterprise Products Partners LP's ownership structure includes institutional, retail, and individual investors.
+The Duncan family holds a significant stake, controlling over 32% of the partnership.
+Major institutional owners include Alps Advisors Inc., Invesco Ltd., Blackstone Inc., Morgan Stanley, Fayez Sarofim & Co, American Century Companies Inc., Goldman Sachs Group Inc., Neuberger Berman Group LLC, Energy Income Partners, Llc, and Tortoise Capital Advisors, L.L.C.
+These institutions collectively hold a substantial number of shares.

 Ask Our Expert AI Analyst